Minarox/RLTM-Plugin/README.md

 ## About The Project

-BakkesMod plugin to fetch and send real time data from Rocket League to the [RLTM Backend](https://github.com/Minarox/RLTM) through WebSocket.
+Stream real time data and remote control the game from a WebSocket server.

 ### Features

-- Connect and auto-reconnect to [Backend](https://github.com/Minarox/RLTM)
+- Bi-directionnal communication with any WebSocket server
 - Send match, statistics and entities datas
 - Hide some parts of the HUD in spectator
 - Remove Engine debug graph in spectator